webdavis/Homelab/README.md

 ## Running the Ansible Plays

-Ansible connects to managed nodes via SSH.
-Load your SSH private key into `ssh-agent` by running the following command:
+Ansible uses SSH to connect to managed nodes.
+To avoid repeatedly entering the private key passphrase, load your SSH private key into ssh-agent with the following command:

 ```bash
 ssh-add ~/.ssh/id_rsa
 ```

-### Test the connection via an Ansible ad-hoc command
+### Test the connection using an Ansible ad-hoc command

 Ping the managing node (probably your `localhost`) to verify the connection: